 Medical and site safety

-There is a fully equipped field festival located in the vicinity of the Second Stage and Beer Village.
+There is a fully equipped field hospital facility located in the vicinity of the Second Stage and Beer Village.
 Staffed by 20 qualified doctors, the hospital is equipped in modern medical devices.
 Doctors and nurses have access to resuscitation and accident and emergency facilities as well as GP facilities.
 300 qualified medical professionals: doctors, nurses, first responders, paramedics work to ensure your safety on site.

 We cooperate closely with hospitals in the area.